 Use the drill and 3/16-inch drill bit to drill holes in the marked areas.
 Then, with the hammer, tap the supplied anchors into the mounting holes.
 With the anchors in place on the wall, align the base of the thermostat with the anchors and place the control wires through the wire opening.
 Use the screws included with your package to mount the thermostat base to the anchors.

-Set the "Gas/Electric" switch to match your system: "Gas" for oil or gas systems, "Electric" for heat pumps or electric heat systems.
+Set the "Gas/Electric" switch to match your system: "Gas" for oil or gas systems, "Electric" for electric systems.

 Insert two AA batteries into the thermostat, then snap the thermostat cover into place over the mounted base.
 Reactivate the power by replacing the fuse or switching the appropriate circuit breaker back to the "On" position.

 Set the mode switch to either "Heat" or "Cool" and the fan switch to "Auto."
-The current temperature set point display will appear.
+The current temperature the thermostat is set for will appear.
 Press the down or up arrow to adjust the temperature.

-Set the temperature differential, or the degree difference that must occur before the thermostat kicks into action.
+Set the temperature differential, meaning the degrees the temperature must be different from the set temperature before the thermostat kicks into action.
 By default, this is 1 degree Fahrenheit.
 To adjust this differential, set the mode to "Off," then open the cover and press both the up and down arrows simultaneously.
 Then press the up or down button to adjust the setting.
 When finished, switch the mode back to either "Heat" or "Cool."

 Set the time and day of the week so your program schedule will operate correctly.
 Set the mode switch to "Off," then press and hold the right arrow button for six seconds.
 Then press the up or down button to adjust the time.
 While the time is displayed, press the right button to show the current day, 1 through 7, with 1 being Monday.
 Press the up or down button to adjust the day of the week.
 Switch the mode to "Cool" or "Heat" to lock the settings.